 The surname Bancker was first found in Oxfordshire, where one of the first records of the family appeared in the Hundredorum Rolls of 1273 as Roger de Bencher.
 The Writs of Parliament in 1298 list Robert le Banker and John le Bancker (London) in 1300.

-Important Dates for the Bancker family
+Early History of the Bancker family

 This web page shows only a small excerpt of our Bancker research.
 Another 187 words (13 lines of text) covering the years 1279, 1296, 1500, 1674, 1665, 1734, 1695, 1696, 1707 and 1709 are included under the topic Early Bancker History in all our PDF Extended History products and printed products wherever possible.